open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 conformance details, see the
 [compliance matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md).

-These configuration options apply not only when using the [Java agent](/docs/zero-code/java/agent/), but also for all other uses of the SDK.
+The following configuration options apply to the
+[Java agent](/docs/zero-code/java/agent/) and all other uses of the SDK.

 {{% alert title="System Properties and Environment Variables" color="info" %}}